-On this day in 1969, members of Charles Manson’s cult kill five people in movie director Roman Polanski’s Beverly Hills, California, home, including Polanski’s pregnant wife, actress Sharon Tate.
+On August 9, 1969, members of Charles Manson’s cult kill five people in movie director Roman Polanski’s Beverly Hills, California, home, including Polanski’s pregnant wife, actress Sharon Tate.
 Less than two days later, the group killed again, murdering supermarket executive Leno LaBianca and his wife Rosemary in their home.
 The savage crimes shocked the nation and turned Charles Manson into a criminal icon.

 Manson was born in Cincinnati, Ohio, in 1934 to an unwed 16-year-old mother.
 He spent much of his childhood in juvenile reformatories and his early adulthood in prison.
 After his release in 1967, Manson moved to California and used his unlikely magnetism to attract a group of hippies and set up a commune, where drugs and orgies were common, on the outskirts of Los Angeles.

 Manson preached his own blend of eccentric religious teachings to his acolytes, who called themselves his “Family.”
 He told them a race war between blacks and whites was imminent and would result in great power for the Family.
 Manson said they should instigate the war by killing rich white people and trying to make it look like the work of blacks.